1kevinvh/CS-bellabeat-marketing/README.md

 ## Introduction
 I have been asked to focus on one of Bellabeat's products and analyze smart device data to gain insights into how consumers are using their smart devices.

-I am working with the assumption that we have enough data to generalize the data to the population of smart device users.
+I am working with the assumption that we have enough data to generalize the data to the population of smart device users, and that it covers a wide range of active individuals.

-To guide this project, I have come up with a few questions:
-1. In the two months of data we have available, how active are the users using these smart devices?
-2. What purpose do people use these smart devices?
+In this case study, I focus on analyzing the smart device data from Bellabeat users to uncover insights into consumer activity and behaviors.
+This analysis aims to inform marketing strategies by understanding user activity levels, potential target demographics, and how Bellabeat’s products align with customer needs.

 ## Preparation
 To prepare, I downloaded a dataset available through a public domain, made available through [Mobius](https://www.kaggle.com/datasets/arashnic/fitbit/data) to conduct this case study.